Let's explore 3 simple, time-tested ways to help manage risk:

 Consider how stocks have performed over time.
 In the short term, there can be sharp downturns and wide variations in returns.
-But if you examine 10 to 20-year periods, the stock market has risen over 93% of the time.1 Of course, with reduced risk may come reduced returns.
-Since 1926, the average return for large stocks was 10% a year, while long-term government bonds returned between 5% and 6%.2
+But if you examine 10, the stock market has risen over 96% of the time.
+Of course, with reduced risk may come reduced returns.
+Since 1926, the average return for large stocks was 10% a year, while intermediate-term government bonds returned about 7%.1

 Diversification: Spreading out your money

 In terms of investing, diversification is just a fancy way of saying "Don't put all your eggs in one basket."
 If you spread your money among different types of investments that don't move together, you are more likely to be able to cushion the blow of any single poor performer.